Software as a Service (SaaS) is a very unique but profitable business model when combined with a successful marketing strategy.

 3. Customer Acquisition Vs. Retention

 While we focus heavily on customer acquisition to grow a SaaS provider’s network, keeping customers online is just as important.
-This may interest you : Global SEO Market To Reach $ 122.11 Billion By 2028.
+Read also : Global and United States Search Engine Optimization (SEO) Software Market to Witness Massive Growth by 2028: Link.

 Whether you use a one-time purchase or a subscription model, constant iteration of new products, releases, and ongoing customer support is critical to maintaining steady growth for your business.